The University of Osaka Instruction Manual (Student Life Guide)

 A. You can use free shuttle bus service.
 For the timetable, click here. *Students can use these free shuttle buses for attending classes and extracurricular activities on other campuses; however, neither can use them for commuting. |

-Q. I'm thinking of study abroad.
+Q. I'm thinking of studying abroad.
 Are there any consultation services for studying abroad? |

-A. The Center for International Education and Exchange, the International Student Affairs Division Department of International Affairs, and the educational affairs division of your school provide consultation services.
-Please feel free to contact us. ・Center for International Education and Exchange (consultation by faculty) Mail:go-abroad[@]ciee.osaka-u.ac.jp |
+A. The Center for International Education and Exchange, the International Student Affairs Division of the Department of International Affairs, and the educational affairs division of your school provide consultation services.
+Please feel free to contact us. ・Center for International Education and Exchange (consultation by faculty and students) Mail:go-abroad[@]ciee.osaka-u.ac.jp |

 About student life |